cjeanner/tripleo-lab/README.md

 The amount of used memory for that env is about 52G, and about 20 CPU cores.

+## Prerequisite
+### Working ssh-agent on ansible-host
+A working ssh-agent must be runnin on the host launching ansible playbook.
+It is needed in order to hot-load the private ssh key for the undercloud access.

+In case you're running the playbook for a "middle machine", you can just forward the agent from your workstation.

 ## Usage
 ### Standard deploy:
 ```Bash